 I smiled at the idea.
 Even then both of us expected Tabitha to arrive with airs and graces.
 I wanted to get a close observation but, as a witness, I had to be kept under lock and key with Lydia, who had been instructed by her superiors to accompany me at all times.
 I was glad to have her with me.
 At night in the hotel room I was contained in, my mind gave way to lonely thoughts.

 I was busy watching a woman screaming angrily, “Just take her out and hang her!”
 She had a child of about eight by her side doing the same thing.
 They could have been genuine but there was something set-up about those particular protesters, something that didn’t look quite right to me.
-Their clothing, positioning, banners and dialogue was all too neat.
-It wasn’t beyond the OWEN family to have set up stooges among the protestors to deliberately heighten the emotion.
+Their clothing, positioning, banners and dialogue were all too neat.

 “Here she comes,” said Lydia with a hand on my shoulder, pulling me from my thoughts.

 Cries of blood lust rang out as the crowd pushed forward.